 Similar to an Acryst engine, vaps use a different kind of depositor assembly.
 A very fine wire array is constructed of amalgam, and then a liquid solution of the despositor element is vapor deposited onto the array.
 The specifics of the process are kept secret.

 The entire array is inserted into the reaction chamber as the depositor seed.
 The advantage of the system is a higher and more consistent initial etheric current source, as well as a safer failure mode: if the antiprime overheats, the amalgam array melts and fragments, effectively shutting down the current flow.
 This can be detected and the fuel rods extracted before the engine completely fails.
 Because of clogging of the depositor array, acryst engines usually run for a sorter period of time before the depositors need to be switched out.

-Unfortunately, the depositor array is a sensitive, expensive, and dangerous device.
-Depending on the design, compressing the array by as little as 5% can cause a runaway reaction that quickly overloads and detonates the engine as the fuel is consumed in a matter of seconds.
+Unfortunately, the depositor array is a sensitive and expensive device.
+Depending on the design, cross-talk between the wires, induced by warping of the array or inferior materials, can cause a runaway reaction that quickly overloads and detonates the engine as the fuel is consumed in a matter of seconds.